photography2018/competition/2021/Still_Photography.md

 ## Submission phase

 *Submission Phase :3rd to 30th May 2021*

-*Results will be announced by the end of May, 2021*
-    *Number of judges contacted :4*
+    *Number of judges contacted :4
-    *Number of judges submitted scores :3*
+    *Number of judges submitted scores :3
-    *Number of faculty judges : 1*
+    *Number of faculty judges : 1

 * All scores are normalized (see [scoring system](https://github.com/photography2018/competition/blob/master/scoring.md))